mmiddletonn/CanvasSync/README.md

 ## Contact

-For any queries or suggestions, feel free to contact me at [me@matt-middleton.com](mailto:me@matt-middleton.com).
+For any queries or suggestions, feel free to contact me@matt-middleton.com.

 ## Credits